neefrehman/make-matrix/README.md

 ### Initialise the matrix with set values

 By default each point in the matrix will be initialised to `null` (so that if reading a point returns `undefined`, you know that it exists outside the current bounds of the matrix).
-To fill each point with a custom inital value, pass that value as the function's second parameter, `initialValues`:
+To fill each point with a custom initial value, pass that value as the function's second parameter, `initialValues`:

 ```js
 // create a 3x5 array, with each point equal to 0